mh-daoud/react-native-nt-calendar/README.md

 # react-native-nt-calendar

+## What is this ?
-React native calendar supporting hijri and gregorian calendar systems, highly customizable and with zero dependency on date libraries like moment or day js
+React native calendar supporting Hijri and Gregorian calendar systems, highly customizable and with zero dependency on date libraries like moment or day js

+## Why create this and not use an already existing package ?

+for two main reasons
+- First the other alternative packages does not support Hijri calender.
+- Second this will be designed to support the ability to modify the Calender component designs and also the whole layout of the calender.
+- Thrid (extra):  is that the most used and recommend component till the create of this repo was created by a team that I don't want to use their products or services for personal reasons.

+and mostly becuase I want to

 ## Installation